DARIAH-ERIC/display-your-zenodo-community/README.txt

 2. Very simple administration page to choose your Zenodo community

 == Changelog ==

+= Unreleased =
+* Add description in order to add a shortcode to the page

 = 1.0.1 =
 * Added 2 screenshots for WordPress